Southern African Association for the Conference Industry (SAACI) presentation on its role in respect of tourism development, growth and job creation

 Another challenge was the presence of a public and private sector divide when bidding and hosting.
 Business tourism was not fully recognised by all government departments as a bona fide GDP contributing sector of tourism the Draft Tourism Bill and Draft Domestic Tourism Growth Strategy excluded business tourism.
 The emphasis was more on leisure tourism.
 There was a lack of collaboration within all government departments, tourism authorities and agencies and SAACI.

 The Chairperson asked what the Committee could do to optimise the performance of SAACI.
 Some of the issues like visa waivers, problems with the SSETA and youth development in the industry needed to be addressed.
 Could more students not be helped other than the single internship offered?
-He was pleased that SAACI had a good working relationship with Mexico which had a good tourism sector.
+He was pleased that SAACI had a good working relationship with

 Ms Pringle noted that SAACI had experienced problems with the SSETA as well as with the Culture Arts, Tourism, Hospitality and Sport Sector Education and Training Authority (CATHSSETA).
 She stated that years ago a decision had been made that the conference sector should fall within the SSETA.
 The SSETA required SAACI to comply with a different set of requirements.
 It was difficult for SAACI as a non profit organisation to comply with such requirements, but efforts were nevertheless made.
 The SSETA even asked SAACI change its Constitution.
 SAACI could only change the constitution with the mandate of its members and in the month of July.
 The new requirements precluded SAACI to participate on the level on which it previously did.
 The new requirements were based on a Canadian approach.